g2udevelopment/kubepi/InitialSetup.md

 ## Introduction

-This document describe the initial steps that you need to take.
+This document describe the initial steps that you need to take to setup the pi.

 ## Requirements